 Lower back pain is very common and according to the World Confederation of Physical Therapists, is the number one cause of disability across the globe.
 Only 1-5% of all lower back pain is attributed to serious disease or injury and it is one of the most frequent issues patients attend our clinics seeking professional input and support.

 There is a complex network of soft tissue structures in the lower back which may contribute to your symptoms including muscles, nerves, tendons, ligaments, joints, inter-vertebral discs and connective tissue.
-At Pure Physiotherapy, our skilled practitioners can identify specific structures that may be a contributing to the symptoms experienced.
+Our skilled practitioners can identify specific structures that may be a contributing to the symptoms experienced.

 As well as pain, altered sensation in the form of pins and needles or numbness can also be a symptom of sciatica and tends to be provoked with movements/actions which put more pressure on the nerve roots.
-It is important to note that if you experience worsening symptoms in both legs and you are losing power and function in your legs without pain, we recommend you seek urgent medical advice and attend A&E. Also, if you are experiencing significant changes in your bladder, bowel and/or sexual function or sensation, we also recommend that you attend A&E as this relates to a rare but serious medical condition known as cauda equina syndrome which although is a very rare occurrence, may become permanent if not addressed urgently.
+It is important to note that if you experience worsening symptoms in both legs and you are losing power and function in your legs without pain, we recommend you seek urgent medical advice and attend A&E. Also, if you are experiencing significant changes in your bladder, bowel and/or sexual function or sensation, we also recommend that you attend A&E as this relates to a rare but serious medical condition known as cauda equina syndrome which although is very rare, may become permanent if not addressed urgently.
+Click here for more information.

 Many of our patients visit with the hope that an X-ray or MRI may help establish the cause of their symptoms.
 Other than in specific circumstances where imaging may be helpful to inform the medical or emergency management of your condition, they are rarely required.
 Research has demonstrated that very rarely do scans match up with symptoms, it doesn’t benefit treatment, results tend to be unclear or misleading, it costs the health system and may make you worse and could increase the likelihood of ineffective treatment.
 There are occasions where imaging or further investigation may be appropriate.
 Should this occur, your Physiotherapist at Pure will give you a clear explanation of how this will help your recovery and modify your treatment direction.
 The video below, supplied by the Chartered Society of Physiotherapists gives a great overview of managing back pain.

-Our skilled and experienced Physiotherapists and Pure will carry out a detailed history and thorough physical examination to provide you with information on the structures affected and an accurate diagnosis.
+Our skilled and experienced Physiotherapists will carry out a detailed history and thorough physical examination to provide you with information on the structures affected and an accurate diagnosis.

 Your Physiotherapist will equip you with the knowledge and skills to effectively manage your symptoms and support you in your recovery.
 By working closely with each patient, our Physiotherapists at Pure can understand what is important regarding your limitations and important activities so that the management plan is directed towards achieving full function.